The United States Declaration of Independence was written July 4, 1776, with a quill pen.

-In the early 1820s Thomas Jefferson commissioned a silver pen holder with gold pen nib from William Cowan of Richmond, Virginia, based upon a fountain pen principle described by French Engineer/Inventor Nicolas Bion described in his Instrument Traite’ de la Construction in 1709.
+In the early 1820s Thomas Jefferson commissioned a silver pen holder with gold pen nib from William Cowan of Richmond, Virginia, based upon a fountain pen principle described by French Engineer/Inventor Nicolas Bion in his Instrument Traite’ de la Construction in 1709.

 Click on the image to view more Virginia roots.